Skip to Content

 Balance transfer bait-and-switch: Cards advertise 0% balance transfer APR, but after the promotional period ends, the rate reverts to the post‑promotional balance‑transfer APR disclosed for your account (often in the 20%–30% variable range), not necessarily higher than your purchase APR.

-Credit card companies promote their "grace period" as a customer benefit, but they don't explain how easily you can lose this protection—and how expensive that loss can be.
+You lose your grace period the moment you carry any unpaid balance from one month to the next — and most cardholders don't realize it until they're already paying interest on new purchases.
+Credit card companies promote their "grace period" as a customer benefit, but they don't explain how easily you can lose this protection.

 How You Can Lose Your Grace Period